 Rich landowners built more elegant versions of the plain Georgian colonial architecture.
 They take ideas from the Adam brothers, a family of Scottish architects.
 These Federal or Adam-style homes got porticoes, balustrades, fanlights, and other decorations.

 - Traditional Farmhouse Exterior: 33 Best Ways To Upgrade

 - 9 Best Modern Industrial Farmhouse Exterior Design Ideas

 Above are colonial farmhouse exterior ideas that Farmhouse Rooms has brought to you.
-I hope to have brought the best ideas for you to refer to and upgrade your home.
-If you have any topics you want us to explore or have any questions, don’t stop contacting us.
+I hope these ideas are for you to refer to and upgrade your home.